Nothing Is Fixed: On Stress, Meaning, and the Work of Becoming

 The Humor and Humility of Being Human

-This is not a threat.
-It is a possibility.
+This is not a thing to fear.
+It is an opportunity.